Last updated: July 20, 2010

 11.1.2 Recommended Repositories

-You should always have the three official repositories (which are configured out of the box).
+You should always have the four official repositories (which are configured out of the box).

 tip Still missing a package?
 You can search for packages/repositories on the openSUSE BuildService here: